go-sanitize/sanitize/README.md

 1. **max=`<n>`** - Maximum string length.
 It will truncate the string to `<n>` characters if this limit is exceeded
 1. **trim** - Remove trailing spaces left and right
+1. **trim=`<c>`** - Remove trailing characters `<c>` left and right.
+You can provide more than one character.
+Example: `trim= \n` will trim spaces and new lines
 1. **lower** - Lowercase all characters in the string
 1. **upper** - Uppercase all characters in the string
 1. **title** - First character of every word is changed to uppercase, the rest to lowercase.
 Uses Go's built in `strings.Title()` function.
 1. **cap** - Only the first letter of the string will be changed to uppercase, the rest to lowercase
 1. **def=`<n>`** (only available for pointers) - Sets a default `<n>` value in case the pointer is `nil`
 1. **xss** - Will remove brackets such as <>[](){} and the characters !=? from the string
 1. **date** - Will parse the string using the input formats provided in the options and print it using the output format provided in the options.
-If the string can not be parsed, it will be left empty.
+If the string can not be parsed, it will be left empty

 The order of precedence will be: **xss** -> **trim** -> **date** -> **max** -> **lower** -> **upper** -> **title** -> **cap**